 Appropriations for debt service and other fixed charges shall become available for expenditure upon the filing of the certified copy of the appropriation ordinance with the Director of Finance.

-The process for the approval of the capital improvement program and budget shall be developed and passed as Council may establish by ordinance, provided that the Capital budget shall be adopted no later than December 31st.
+The process for the approval of the capital improvement budget shall be developed and passed as Council may establish by ordinance, provided that the Capital budget shall be adopted no later than December 31st.

 No City official or employee shall have authority to create an obligation against the City by oral agreement.
-No purchase order or contract shall be valid as an obligation of the City unless it bears a certificate signed by the Director of Finance or an appointee designated by the Mayor with the advice and consent of Council that the estimated amount thereof has been entered as an encumbrance in the City accounts against an allotment based on a valid appropriation.
+No purchase order or contract shall be valid as an obligation of the City unless it bears a certificate signed by the Director of Finance that the estimated amount thereof has been entered as an encumbrance in the City accounts against an allotment based on a valid appropriation.
 Council may, by passage of legislation, provide for purchasing procedures for the City departments which may include one or more procedures for making emergency purchases by certain officers or employees of the Municipality.

 6.13 COMPETITIVE BIDDING.

 Purchase of supplies, materials, and equipment and the construction of public improvements for the City shall be made pursuant to specifications through open, competitive bidding, under such rules consistent with this Charter as the Council may establish by ordinance.
 The City Manager shall award and execute all contracts on behalf of the City.
 Formal advertising, bidding, and public opening and tabulation of bids shall be required if the statutory or common law of the state requires it, except in cases of public disaster declared by the Mayor, when purchases may be made in the open market.
 Notwithstanding any statement to the contrary, by a vote of not less than five members, Council may waive the competitive bidding requirement if, a) the statutory or common law of the State of Ohio does not require competitive bidding; or b) if Council determines that an item is available and can be acquired only from a single source; or c) if Council determines that a waiver of the competitive bidding requirement is in the best interest of the City.

 All fees received by any officer or employee of the City in connection with employment with the City shall be accounted for and paid into the City treasury, except as otherwise provided by law.